radar, radar equipment, navigation-188857.jpg

 FAQs (Frequently Asked Questions)

-What are the must-have boating electronics for beginners?
+What are the must have boating electronics for beginners?

-• GPS system
+• GPS

 • Marine VHF radio